Dates and Times of Event

 The Redpath Waterfront Festival fully complies with City of Toronto accessibility rules and all of the festival locations are within City of Toronto public parks.
 The majority of the tall ships were built before 1990 and many of them are replicas of historic vessels.
 As a result, none of our tall ships are wheelchair accessible.The rest of our festival grounds however are.
 People with mobility needs are welcome to get as close to the ship as possible on land.
 Accessible washrooms are available across all of our sites.

 Is there parking?

 There are two Green P Parking areas near Sugar Beach at Dockside Dr & Queens Quay East.
 There is also a Green P at Bathurst & Lakeshore Blvd W. Use the Green P Parking website to help you find a place to park.
-However, these parking areas fill up fast during the festival so we encourage visitors to take the TTC.
-To plan your trip, visit the TTC Trip Planner.
+However, these parking areas fill up fast during the festival so we encourage visitors to take the TTC or GO.
+To plan your trip, visit the TTC Trip Planner and GO Trip Planner.

 How do tickets work?